kader009/simple-typescript-problem/README.md

 Can you give an example of how to use "readonly" properties in TypeScript?

-ans no six:- The readonly keyword in the typescript the property read-only itself.
+Ans no 6:- The readonly keyword in the typescript the property read-only itself.

 class Readonly{
   readonly name: 'kader',